-"Status-quo with regard to the allenation, transfer in respect of 253 kilo meters pipeline which is the subject matter of the sult will be maintained till three weeks after the reopening of the Court after the Christmas vacation"
+"Status-quo with regard to the alienation, transfer in respect of 253 kilo meters pipeline which is the subject matter of the suit will be maintained till three weeks after the reopening of the Court after the Christmas vacation"

 - 14. The said order was extended from time to time.
 The last extension was on 30.08.2017 i.e. post admission of Corporate Insolvency Resolution Process.
 Interim order was extended till disposal of the Appeal. - 15.
-According to the Applicant this Adjudicating Authority has got furlsdiction to grant reliefs under section 60(5) (a) and (c) of the I B Code. - 16.
+According to the Applicant this Adjudicating Authority has got jurisdiction to grant reliefs under section 60(5) (a) and (c) of the I B Code. - 16.
 In the reply, Respondent No. 1 took the following pleas: - 17.
-This Adjudicating Authority does not have jurisdiction to consider and decide the present application under section 60(5) of the Code more so in respect of the rights of the third parties who are not Corporate Debtor or lender to the Corporate Debtor.
-It is also pleaded that issue related to ownership of the pipeline assets is not an issue arising in relation to Insolvency Resolution Process.
-It is also pleaded that entertaining such application would tantamount to rendering Section 14 of the Act nugatory.
+This Adjudicating Authority does not have jurisdiction to consider and decide the present application under section 60 (5) of the Code more so in respect of the rights of the third mounday)